wei2much/jr-git-intro/second.md

-this is the second file
+A different way to rewrite this line